muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 --- abstract

 A Segment Routing (SR) path is identified by an SR segment list.
-Only the complete segment list can identify the end-to-end SR path, and a sub-set of segments from the segment list cannot distinguish one SR path from another as they may be partially congruent.
-SR path identification is a pre-requisite for various use-cases such as Performance Measurement (PM), bidirectional paths correlation, and end-to-end 1+1 path protection.
+A sub-set of segments from the segment list cannot distinguish one SR path from another as they may be partially congruent.
+SR path identification is a pre-requisite for various use-cases such as Performance Measurement (PM), and end-to-end 1+1 path protection.

-In SR for MPLS data plane (SR-MPLS), the segment identifiers are stripped from the packet through label popping as the packet transits the network.
-This means that when a packet reaches the egress of the SR path, it is not possible to determine on which SR path it traversed the network.
+In SR for MPLS data plane (SR-MPLS), it is impossible to determine on which SR path it traversed the network because the segment identifiers are stripped from the packet through label popping as the packet transits the network.

-This document defines a new type of segment that is referred to as Path Segment, which is used to identify an SR path in an SR-MPLS network.
-When used, it is inserted by the ingress node of the SR path and immediately follows the last segment identifier in the segment list of the SR path.
-The Path Segment is preserved until it reaches the egress node for SR path identification and correlation.
+This document defines Path Segment to identify an SR path in an SR-MPLS network.

 --- middle